madgicaltechdom/azure-update-management-with-tags/README.md

 ![vm-runbook](https://github.com/madgicaltechdom/azure-update-management-with-tags/assets/91054127/78c3df0c-5b02-44c5-8b26-2e8d77d447c9)

 ## how to use Azure Update Manager to schedule updates on Virtual Machines
-Log in to Azure: Access your Azure portal at portal.azure.com.
+* Log in to Azure: Access your Azure portal at portal.azure.com.

-Navigate to Update Manager: In the Azure portal, search for "Update Manager" and click on it.
+* Navigate to Update Manager: In the Azure portal, search for "Update Manager" and click on it.

-Create an Update Deployment: Click "Schedule update deployment" to create a new update schedule.
+* Create an Update Deployment: Click "Schedule update deployment" to create a new update schedule.

-Define Schedule: Choose your preferred schedule for updates, like daily or weekly.
+* Define Schedule: Choose your preferred schedule for updates, like daily or weekly.

-Select VMs: Pick the virtual machines that need updates.
+* Select VMs: Pick the virtual machines that need updates.

-Review Settings: Confirm your settings and click "Create" to schedule the deployment.
+* Review Settings: Confirm your settings and click "Create" to schedule the deployment.

-Monitor Progress: Go back to "Update Manager" to check the deployment's progress.
+* Monitor Progress: Go back to "Update Manager" to check the deployment's progress.

-Review Status: Once the updates are applied, review the status to ensure they were successful.
+* Review Status: Once the updates are applied, review the status to ensure they were successful.

-You can watch the below video for more information.
+##### Watch the below video for more information.
-Video link:
+Video link (step-by-step)